hyperskill/hs-test/README.md

 }
 ```

-3) You may configure synchronization to automatically download and build the latest version of **hs-test** from GitHub:
+3) optionally, you may also configure synchronization to automatically get the latest version of **hs-test** from GitHub:

 ```
 configurations.all {